misabellerv/adaptative-background-subtraction/README.md

 - **Colored Mask**: Applies a red mask over the moving objects for better visualization.
 - **Combined View**: Displays the original frame, binary mask, and colored masked frame in a single window.

+- ### 1.
+Adaptive Background Subtraction

+The first step is to calculate an adaptive background model.
+This is done by continuously updating a background model based on the video frames.
+The background model represents the static scenery present in the scene.

+- **Initialization of Background Model**: Initially, the background model is initialized with the first frame of the video.

+- **Update of Background Model**: For each new frame of the video, the background model is gradually updated to adapt to changes in the environment.
+This is done by calculating a weighted average between the existing background model and the new frame.
+The learning rate determines how quickly the background model adapts to changes in the scene.

+### 2. Background Subtraction

+Once the background model is updated, it can be used to subtract the background from each frame of the video.
+This results in an image that highlights pixels that differ from the static background.

+### 3. Masking

+The next step is to create a binary mask that identifies pixels representing moving objects.
+This is done by applying a threshold to the subtracted background image.
+Pixels that exceed the threshold are marked as moving objects, while pixels that do not exceed the threshold are considered part of the static background.

+### 4. Colored Masking

+For better visualization, a colored mask can be applied over the moving objects in the original image.
+This highlights the moving objects in red, for example, while keeping the rest of the scene unchanged.

+### 5. Combined Visualization

+Finally, the original video frames, the binary mask, and the colored mask can be combined into a single image for visualization.
+This allows for a direct comparison between the original video and the highlighted moving objects.

 ## Requirements

 - Python 3.x